entrepeneur4lyf/SkyThought/skythought/tools/README.md

 Example result: `{"AIME": <aime_accuracy>, "MATH500": <math500_accuracy>, "GPQADiamond": <gpqa_diamond_accuracy>}`

 ## Response Rewriting
 The file `response_rewrite.py` provides a pipeline for filtering and rewriting responses generated with `inference_and_check.py`.
 We use `response_rewrite.py` to create preference pairs for preference optimization (e.g., DPO, SimPO), however, the logic can be edited for alternative filtering and rewriting steps.
-Details of the implemented logic can be found in `response_rewrite.py` or at this blog post.
+Details of the implemented logic can be found in `response_rewrite.py` or on [this blog post](https://novasky-ai.github.io/posts/reduce-overthinking).

 To use our preference optimization pipeline, first generate and score multiple responses using `inference_and_check.py`.
 For example: